 All studio courses taking place in Departmental labs or creative spaces charge a lab fee directly to each enrolled student's account.
 These lab fees are used to support the operational costs of the spaces associated with the class as well as provide materials for projects in each area or for specific courses.
+Lab fees vary depending on the course.
 If your course will require students to personally purchase additional materials beyond those supplied, please plan ahead and provide your students with a materials list prior to the start of the semester to ensure they have ample time to procure the required materials.